-Recent shows in Toronto (Dualities/Mythologies, Rebecca Gallery, 2018) and Kingston (Restoring Balance, Art Noise, 2018) featured paintings on canvas, paper and stone tile.
+Nancy Paul is a painter, drawer and occasional printmaker who has exhibited with professional groups such as the Canadian Society of Artists and the Organization of Kingston Women Artists.
+Her recent solo shows in 2020 (Time/Lines, Art Noise Gallery, Kingston) and 2018 (Dualities/Mythologies, The Rebecca Gallery, Toronto and Restoring Balance, Art Noise Gallery, Kingston) featured paintings on canvas, paper and stone tile.
 A selection of her work currently is on display at the Piggery Gallery in Newburgh.

-Bio: Originally from northwestern Ontario, Nancy moved to Toronto to study art (OCAD) then Kingston (Queen’s) where she has worked in cancer research and earned her doctorate in literature.
+Bio: Originally from northwestern Ontario, Nancy moved to Toronto to study art (OCAD) then Kingston (Queen’s) where she worked in cancer research and earned her doctorate in literature.
 She lives in Lansdowne with her husband, Steve, and their cat, Zarco.

 I use contrast and juxtaposition, repetition and sequencing, to explore the spaces between and around us and to suggest relationships.
 Creatures of the sea and sky are among my favourite subjects.
 Times of day and night, the cycle of the seasons, provide context and perspective in my art.